 A deficiency of Potassium may result in weakness, lack of energy, irregular heartbeat, stomach problems, and muscle cramps.

 For healthy dogs without an underlying medical condition, a quality dry kibble or a raw diet incorporates fruits and vegetables rich in Potassium such as banana is usually enough to get all the Potassium he needs without adding extra supplements.

 Vitamin C is a natural antioxidant that acts as an oxygen interceptor and a catalyst of free radicals.
 It also plays a role in maintaining the proper function of the immune system by enhancing white blood cell function and activity.

 Stress is the most common cause of vitamin C deficiency in dogs whether it’s physical stress or emotional stress.
-A emotional stress can be caused by many things such as moving, weaning, or intense training.
-While a physical stress is often seen in German Shepherds who have exercised to their limits (German Shepherds that are used for herding, hunting, tracking, competing, etc).
+Emotional stress can be caused by many things such as moving, weaning, or intense training.
+While physical stress is often seen in German Shepherds who have exercised to their limits (German Shepherds that are used for herding, hunting, tracking, competing, etc).
 Other forms of physical stress include illness, injuries, growth, lactation, ear-cropping, and tail-docking.

-Healthy dogs can produce their own vitamin C needs in their liver, therefore you don’t need to add extra vitamin C supplement to their diet.
+Healthy dogs can produce their own vitamin C needs in their liver, therefore you don’t need to add extra vitamin C supplements to their diet.
 However, for German Shepherds with injuries or illness, supplementing vitamin C in their diet can help him recover faster.

 How much vitamin C that dogs need will vary depending on the size, weight, breeds, and medical conditions.
-However, for most dogs, 100 to 500 mgs per day is enough to fulfill their daily needs.
-It’s not recommended to give more than that amount because too much of vitamin C can cause diarrhea and stomach upset.
+However, for most dogs, 100 to 500 mg per day is enough to fulfill their daily needs.
+It’s not recommended to give more than that amount because too much vitamin C can cause diarrhea and stomach upset.